redjax/py-platform-info/README.md

 ## Usage

-This script includes a CLI interface built with [`argparse`](https://docs.python.org/3/library/argparse.html).
+This script includes a CLI built with [`argparse`](https://docs.python.org/3/library/argparse.html).
 To see a list of available options, run `python platform_info.py --help`.

 The CLI allows for multiple verbosity levels (capped at 2, i.e. `-vv`).
 For each level of verbosity, more system information is printed; to print the full `PlatformInfo()` object, run the script with `-d/--debug`, i.e. `python platform_info.py -d`.